knlrvr/portfolio-2024/posts/ricing-macos-for-beginners.md

 ###### Light - Zed, Dark - VSCode.

 As you can see, Zed is familiar.
-I like what Zed promises, so I definitely plan to use it here and there and continue to learn about it (& Neovim), but VSCode is my go-to for the foreseeable future.
+I like what Zed promises, so I definitely plan to use it here and there and continue to learn about it (Neovim too), but VSCode is my go-to for the foreseeable future.

 I use VSCode with the [Vitesse Black &nearr;](https://marketplace.visualstudio.com/items?itemName=antfu.theme-vitesse) theme.